AJBirdi/streaming-utilities/README.md

 # streaming-utilities
-Utilities to use for streaming services
+Utilities to use for music streaming services